dekuNukem/ATX4VC/device_specific/og_mac.md

 ![Alt text](photos/crack2.jpeg)

-It might be very difficult to see with naked eye, so try use magnification!
+It might be very difficult to see with naked eye, so use magnification!

-Flux + new solder should fix it right up, if you find one crack do the whole row.
+Flux + new solder should fix it right up, if you find one crack might as well do the whole row.

 ## Questions or Comments?